PeterTikCheung/blockchain-marketplace-frontend/README.md

-# Hardhat and blockchain Project
+# React and blockchain Project

 This project demonstrates a blockchain marketplace with smart contract implementaion.
 It comes with smart contracts interaction, metamask integration and react frontend.